 JetBrains Rider also provides features that do not detect code issues automatically, but rather allow you to find potential problems yourself by deeper investigation of the code.
 For instance, you can study call chains and find origin and destinations of a specific value.
 For more information on these features, see the Code Exploration section.

 You can use the following shortcuts for code analysis features:

 |Next Error||Shift+Alt+Page Down|

 |Previous Error||Shift+Alt+Page Up|

 |Show Inspection Results window||Ctrl+Alt+4|

-For the full list of Rider keyboard shortcuts, see Keyboard Shortcuts Reference.
+For the full list of Rider keyboard shortcuts, see Keyboard shortcuts in predefined keymaps.